iterative/dvc.org/static/docs/commands-reference/install.md

 Namely:

-**Checkout** For any given SCM branch or tag, the SCM checks-out the DVC files corresponding to that branch or tag.
-The DVC files in turn refer to data files in the DVC cache by checksum.
-When switching from one SCM branch or tag to another the SCM retrieves the corresponding DVC files.
-By default that leaves the workspace in a state where the DVC files refer to data files other than what is currently in the workspace.
-The user at this point should run `dvc checkout` so that the data files will match the current DVC files.
+**Checkout** For any given SCM branch or tag, the SCM checks-out the DVC-files corresponding to that branch or tag.
+The DVC-files in turn refer to data files in the DVC cache by checksum.
+When switching from one SCM branch or tag to another the SCM retrieves the corresponding DVC-files.
+By default that leaves the workspace in a state where the DVC-files refer to data files other than what is currently in the workspace.
+The user at this point should run `dvc checkout` so that the data files will match the current DVC-files.

 The installed Git hook automates running `dvc checkout`.